maim-lain/mythicmanor/weeks/week1.md

     - Enter -> Why are you so exposed?

 #### Afternoon:
-- Mall -> Clothing store -> Peep in the first two changing rooms
 - Park -> Chat with Fanora -> Do it -> Well okay -> School girl outfit

 #### Night: